-The Lock Screen in Windows 10/8 is pretty good to look at, but not required on a PC or a laptop.
+The Lock Screen in Windows 11/10 is pretty good to look at, but not required on a PC or a laptop.
 Sure it has its use on a Tablet, where users may like to see notifications, dates or times even when their device is inactive.
 But on a desktop, it’s just one more step to cross before you can log in.
-You have to open the Lock Screen by either clicking on it or to hit Enter, which is a waste of effort.
+You have to open the Lock Screen by either clicking on it or hitting Enter, which is a waste of effort.